hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

     software development in the place where it can work.
 Delivering iteratively is the way to go in software, while trying to hit the target a bit closer every time.
 - The Concept of Epics
-  - Focussing on hypotheses changes roadmapping fundamentally.
+  - Focusing on hypotheses changes roadmapping fundamentally.
 Instead of pre-planning everything, we expose the core ideas of our plans to the brain hive of the entire company.
 We focus closer on what truly matters to leadership: To confirm or to disconfirm an open hypothesis.
 - Tool Blindness